Kelly-Portfolio/Kelly-Portfolio.github.io/_posts/2024-01-01-D-Imaginaria.markdown

 H2: A Children’s World
 H2h1: Prototyping and Testing
 H2h1text: To evaluate the effectiveness of Imaginaria, we developed a paper prototype that simulated how the AI would generate and transform objects.
 This allowed us to test how well children could engage with the concept and form stories using a random assortment of objects.
 H2h2text: On testing day, we invited groups of children aged 9-11 years old to interact with the prototype.
 To ensure smooth and accurate testing, our team members rotated roles between presenter, assistant, and documenter for each round of testing.
-This approach allowed us to observe how children responded to the concept and gathered valuable insights for refining Imaginaria for future iterations and risk assessment.
+This approach allowed us to supervise and observe how children responded to the concept and gathered valuable insights for refining Imaginaria for future iterations and risk assessment.
 H2h2img1: img/portfolio2024/Imaginaria/Evaluation white.jpg
 H2h2img1text: Moderating an evaluation session
 H2h2img2: img/portfolio2024/Imaginaria/IMG_20230126_101444.jpg